Tenno-ji Temple

 5 of 5 in Marugame

-Tenno-ji (天皇寺), Temple No. 79 on the Shikoku Pilgrimage, is a place rich in both legend and history.
-It is believed to have been founded to mark the site where a fish monster was killed.
-The temple's name is tied to Emperor Sutoku, who died or was assassinated in 1156 after a failed coup against his brother.
-After his banishment from Kyoto, Emperor Sutoku was brought to Tenno-ji, where his body was washed in the spring on the temple grounds.
-This act is commemorated by the temple, and his mausoleum is located at Temple No. 81.
+Tenno-ji (天皇寺), Temple No. 79 on the Shikoku Pilgrimage, is a temple steeped in both legend and history.
+It is said to have been founded at the site where a fearsome fish monster was slain, adding a layer of mystique to its significance.
+The temple’s name is linked to Emperor Sutoku, who was exiled following a failed coup against his brother, Emperor Go-Shirakawa, in 1156.
+After his banishment from Kyoto, Emperor Sutoku was brought to Tenno-ji, where his body was washed in a spring located on the temple grounds, a ritual that is still remembered in the temple’s history.
+His tragic story is further marked by his mausoleum, which can be found at Temple No. 81 on the pilgrimage route.

 Provided through partner sites